 Boarding Groups: What is this boarding group thing you speak of?!
 Well, unlike any other ride at Disney, Rise of the Resistance uses boarding groups to manage the popularity of the ride.
 What this means is that at 7 AM (during our visit), you have to click “Find out More” under the Rise of the Resistance section on the Disney Experience app homepage to get placed into a boarding group.

 These boarding groups go FAST!
 As soon as the clock turned 7 AM, everyone was frantically clicking “Find Out More” on the app to try to get into a boarding group.
 It took us a minute or so for everything to work and we finally got boarding group 74.
-What this meant is that they would eventually call our boarding group number and then we had two hours to enter the ride.
+What this meant is that they would eventually call our boarding group number.
+Then we had two hours to enter the ride.
 We hear that sometimes they only give you one hour, so make sure you look closely!

-They didn’t start calling boarding groups until 8 something on our day and our boarding group wasn’t called until 1 PM.
+They didn’t start calling boarding groups until 8 something on our day.
+And our boarding group wasn’t called until 1 PM.
 So we waited 6 hours to be able to enter the ride.
 But on the plus side, with the boarding group process we didn’t actually have to wait in line for 6 hours and could go do other things!

 How to plan your day at Galaxy’s Edge: Since we had time to kill until our turn to ride the Rise of the Resistance, we tried to do everything else we wanted to do in the park before it was our turn to ride, especially since we had to park hop afterwards.

 As soon as the park opened and we got our boarding group, we headed straight to Galaxy’s Edge to see its epicness and get into line for Smugglers Run.
-Since this will soon be a FastPass+ ride, you may not have to take that approach, but we figured it would be best to wait in line for it right away before the line got any longer.
+Since this will soon be a FastPass+ ride, you may not have to take that approach.
+But we figured it would be best to wait in line for it right away.
+Before the line got any longer.

 After riding Smugglers Run, we wandered around Galaxy’s Edge a bit more before visiting other areas of the park.
 We returned to Galaxy’s Edge after riding everything else at Hollywood Studios to see anything we missed earlier while continuing our wait to ride the Rise of the Resistance.